PWk: Prod, Tlk: GS2, Datacash: Live

 If you’re planning a family holiday to Sardinia, then we recommend the Hotel Bouganville, which is nestled in colourful gardens.
 The newly refurbished hotel is built in traditional Sardinian style and offers spacious bungalows.
 You’ll enjoy peace and privacy within walking distance of Forte Village’s family facilities such as Leisureland, the Mini Club and Aquapark with its waterslides and kids’ pools.

 Looking for a couple’s getaway?
 Then our pick is the lavish Hotel Castello, a five star gem set in a tranquil corner of the resort.
 You’re just steps away from the pristine beach and have exclusive access to one of the resort’s top features, two beachfront infinity pools that are only available to five star guests.
-Rooms have a contemporary design with floor to ceiling windows; be sure to experience a romantic al fresco meal at the Restaurant Cavalieri.
+Rooms have a contemporary design with floor to ceiling windows; as a guest staying in the main building be sure to experience a romantic al fresco meal at the Restaurant Cavalieri.

 Holidays in Forte Village Resort are all about relaxing and soaking up the sun, be it on the beach or by one of the resort’s 10 pools.
 If you prefer to stay active, take advantage of world class sports facilities such as 13 tennis courts, football pitches and a water sports centre.
 Join a group exercise class or work out at the gym while kids take part in academies led by sporting stars, such as the Chelsea Football Academy.

 Pamper yourself at the Acquaforte Spa, which offers massages, facials, Thalassotherapy and Ayurvedic treatments.
-Part of the Leading Spas of the World group, Acquaforte also has a state of the art Medical Spa and Selam Antigravity Water Training System.
+Acquaforte also has a state of the art Medical Spa and Selam Antigravity Water Training System.
 Forte Arena hosts live music, opera and musicals such as Mamma Mia while Piazza Luisa boasts a range of boutiques, bars and a nightclub.

 Kids will love the Children’s Wonderland, which includes two pools, a theatre, Barbie Activity Centre and Mario’s Village play area.
 Your youngsters can get creative with arts and crafts led by trained staff and enjoy slides and splash zones at the Aquapark.
 Head to Leisureland for bowling, trampolines, a go kart track and a disco.